{Solved} Fix Windows Update Error 0x80070005: Access Denied

 Method 5: Configure Windows Update Settings

-One easy way is to configure the Windows Update settings to allow for automatic updates.
-Before you start with this, you need to make sure you are logged in as an Administrator.
+One easy way is to configure the Windows Update settings for automatic updates.
+Before starting with this, you need to ensure you are logged in as an Administrator.
 The first method in this article will help you with that.

 1. At First, Click on Start.